TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 ## The custom file

-As I mentioned when I discussed the preable the file `.emacs-custom` contains the customisation of variables and faces, and this is what I have
+As I mentioned when I discussed the preamble the file `.emacs-custom` contains the customisation of variables and faces, and this is what I have

 ``` lisp
 (custom-set-variables